rakukanteki/rakukanteki/README.md

 <hr>

 ## Projects:
-### 1. __Real Estate Price Prediction Machine Learning and Data Science Project__   ___[See Code](https://github.com/rakukanteki/Projects/tree/main/Real%20Estate%20Price%20Prediction)___
-  - Built a **Real Estate House Price Prediction AI Application** with **Data Pipelining, OOP, MLOps, MLflow, and CI/CD**.
-  - Integrated **automated logging, version control, data ingestion**, and **efficient model training**.
-  - Deployed with **Docker and AWS CI/CD for scalability and automation**.

-### 2. __PlantDoc | Smart Diagnosis for Plant Diseases__  ___[See Code](https://github.com/rakukanteki/Plant-Disease-Classification-using-MLflow-and-DVC)___
+#### 1. __PlantDoc | Smart Diagnosis for Plant Diseases__  ___[See Code](https://github.com/rakukanteki/Plant-Disease-Classification-using-MLflow-and-DVC)___
-  - **MLflow Integration with DagsHub and AWS** – MLflow is used for experiment tracking, and DagsHub manages version control, while AWS ensures scalable deployment.
-  - **DVC Pipeline for Data Versioning** – Data Version Control (DVC) tracks dataset changes and maintains reproducibility across experiments.
-  - **End-to-End Model Lifecycle** – Includes **Data Ingestion, Base Model Preparation, Model Training, and Evaluation** with automated tracking in MLflow.
-  - **Prediction Pipeline with User App** – A functional pipeline for real-time or batch predictions, integrated with a front-end application.
-  - **Dockerized CI/CD Deployment with AWS** – Automated containerized deployment with AWS CI/CD ensures scalability, efficiency, and seamless updates.
+   - Designed and implemented a complete MLOps pipeline for plant disease classification using TensorFlow.
+Integrated DagsHub, MLflow, and DVC for experiment tracking and pipeline versioning.
+Developed a CI/CD  pipeline with AWS and GitHub Actions for seamless deployment.
+Built a Flask-based web app with HTML/CSS for real-time predictions.
+Followed modular coding and OOP principles to ensure scalability and maintainability.
+Leveraged Docker for containerization and cloud deployment for production readiness.

 ## Blogs:
 Currently working on this.